-, . , , , , , , , , , , , , , , , , , , , ,

 Life-cycle phase Role

 Manufacturing phase IC Manufacturer

 MRTD Manufacturer Platform initialisation)

 MRTD Manufacturer (Pre-personalisation)

 Personalisation phase Personalisation Agent

 Operational phase Basic or Extended Inspection system

 Terminated phase None

-All role holders in Manufacturing, Pre-Personalisation and Personalisation phases are Identified by cryptographic authentication keys.
+All role holders in Manufacturing, Pre-Personalisation and Personalisation phases are identified by cryptographic authentication keys.
 In Operational phase the PACE password is required to authenticate the Basic or Extended Inspection System in order to get access to the non-sensitive ICAO LDS datagroups.

-The Product Citiz 2.1: MICAO 1.1.3 on IDealCitiz OS 2.1, SAC/EAC configuration Applet maintains the internal life-cycle state the moment that the applet is installed.
+The IDeal Pass v2.2-n - SAC/EAC JC ePassport Applet maintains the internal life-cycle state the moment that the applet is installed.
 This state, together with the access control mechanisms force the Terminal into a specific role, for the pre-personalisation and subsequent, personalisation and operational phases.
 The phases (and corresponding life-cycle states) are controlled by APDU commands.